hackclub/hackclub/workshops/dice_rolling_workshop/README.md

 import turtle
 import random
 ```
+Focus on dice.py for the rest of the workshop!
 Add these statements to the top so we can access the turtle and random libraries.
+The turtle library allows us to draw to the screen, and the random library allows us to get random numbers.

 # Drawing the Box